Día Especial: Reception

-Live performance
+Live performances

 On 7 July 2007, Shakira performed "Día Especial" together with Gustavo Cerati at the Live Earth concert in Hamburg, Germany, receiving an applause in the event held to raise awareness of the impact of global warming.
 Her setlist also included the singles "Don't Bother", "Inevitable", and "Hips Don't Lie".

+In December 2025, Shakira performed the song in Buenos Aires as a part of her Las Mujeres Ya No Lloran World Tour.
+Before singing the song, she proclaimed in Spanish: "Whenever we were together, he made me feel like it was a 'día especial'.
+That’s why our friendship will last forever.”
+During the performance, pictures of Cerati were displayed on the screens of the stadium and an old recording of him singing the song was played.
+The performance went viral on social media and was dubbed "the most moving moment" of the concert by Miriam Garcia of Quién magazine.